mdrocan/Fronius-stats/README.md

 ## Architecture

-By default it fetches the URL being used froma file called 'api.txt'.
+By default the script uses the URL defined in a file called 'api.txt'.

 There's also a possibility to use a example response message in a Docker environment:
 - You must edit the Python source and comment/uncomment the necessary lines in the script.